textX/Arpeggio/docs/grammars.md

 by end of input (`EOF`). `second` rule is ordered choice and will match either `bar` or `baz` in that order.

+!!! warning
+    Arpeggio requires `EOF` rule/anchor at the end of the root rule if you want the whole input to be consumed.
+If you leave out `EOF` Arpeggio will parse as far as it can, leaving the rest of the input unprocessed, and return without an error.
+So, be sure to always end your root rule sequence with `EOF` if you want a complete parse.

 During parsing each successfully matched rule will create a parse tree node.
 At the end of parsing a complete [parse tree](parse_trees.md) of the input will be returned. .